How to Migrate Public Folders to Office 365 Shared Mailbox?

 Conclusion

-Due to differences in functions and objects between the Microsoft Office 365 public folder and the Microsoft Office 365 shared mailbox.
-At first, they may look identical, just with different names, but when we meet more in Office 365, the differences begin.
+Due to differences in functions and objects between the Microsoft Office 365 public folder and the shared mailbox.
+They may look identical with different names, but when we meet more in Office 365, the differences begin.
 There are no problems because users can easily create a shared mailbox using Microsoft 365 Admin Center or Windows PowerShell.

-But if users want to migrate public folder to Microsoft Office 365 shared mailbox, you need to choose a trusted third-party tool – the Regain Office 365 to PST Converter tool.
+But if users want to migrate public folders to Office 365 shared mailbox effortlessly, we recommend using the Regain Office 365 to PST Converter tool.
 The software supports migration with satisfactory performance and security.

 Related Articles: